 The broad technical expertise of our engineering team, coupled with our early customer engagement approach, enables us to offer innovative and reliable solutions to complex fluid delivery challenges.
-With two decades of experience developing complex fluid delivery subsystems and meeting the constantly changing production requirements of leading semiconductor OEMs, we have developed expertise in fluid delivery that we offer to our OEM customers.
+With two decades of experience developing complex fluid delivery subsystems and meeting the constantly-changing production requirements of leading semiconductor OEMs, we have developed expertise in fluid delivery that we offer to our OEM customers.
 In addition, our capital efficient model and the integration of our business systems with those of our customers provides us the flexibility to fulfill increased demand and meet changing customer requirements with minimum additional capital outlay.
 With an aim to superior customer service, we have a global footprint with many facilities strategically located in close proximity to our customers.
-We have established long standing relationships with top tier OEM customers, including Lam Research Corporation, or Lam Research, and Applied Materials, Inc., or Applied Materials, which were our two largest customers by sales in 2016.
+We have established long standing relationships with top tier OEM customers, including Lam Research Corporation and Applied Materials, Inc., which were our two largest customers by sales in fiscal 2015.

-We grew our sales by 40% to \$405.7 million in 2016 from \$290.6 million in 2015.
-We generated net income from continuing operations of \$20.8 million in 2016 and \$12.8 in 2015.
-We generated adjusted net income of \$31.6 million in 2016 and \$20.2 million in 2015.
-See "Prospectus Summary-Summary Consolidated Financial Data" for a discussion of adjusted net income from continuing operations, an accompanying presentation of the most directly comparable financial measure calculated in accordance with generally accepted accounting principles in the United States, net income from continuing operations, and a reconciliation of the differences between adjusted net income from continuing operations.
+We grew our sales by 16.7% from \$249.1 million in fiscal 2014 to \$290.6 million in fiscal 2015, and by 21.2% from \$226.3 million in the nine months ended September 25, 2015 to \$274.3 million in the nine months ended September 23, 2016.
+We generated net income from continuing operations of \$5.8 million in fiscal 2014, \$12.8 million in fiscal 2015, \$12.8 million in the nine months ended September 25, 2015 and \$12.8 million in the nine months ended September 23, 2016.
+We generated adjusted net income from continuing operations of \$11.7 million in fiscal 2014, \$20.2 million in fiscal 2015, \$17.9 million in the nine months ended September 25, 2015 and \$19.8 million in the nine months ended September 23, 2016.
+Adjusted net income is a financial measure that is not calculated in accordance with generally accepted accounting principles in the United States, or GAAP.
+See note 3 to "Prospectus Summary-Summary Consolidated Financial Data" for a discussion of adjusted net income, an accompanying presentation of the most directly comparable GAAP financial measure, net income, and a reconciliation of the differences between adjusted net income and net income.